Apollo program: Mission cutbacks

 About the time of the first landing in 1969, it was decided to use an existing Saturn V to launch the Skylab orbital laboratory pre-built on the ground, replacing the original plan to construct it in orbit from several Saturn IB launches; this eliminated Apollo 20.
-NASA's yearly budget also began to shrink in light of the successful landing, and NASA also had to make funds available for the development of the upcoming Space Shuttle.
+NASA's yearly budget also began to shrink in light of the landing, and NASA also had to make funds available for the development of the upcoming Space Shuttle.
 By 1971, the decision was made to also cancel missions 18 and 19.
 The two unused Saturn Vs became museum exhibits at the John F. Kennedy Space Center on Merritt Island, Florida, George C. Marshall Space Center in Huntsville, Alabama, Michoud Assembly Facility in New Orleans, Louisiana, and Lyndon B. Johnson Space Center in Houston, Texas.

 The cutbacks forced mission planners to reassess the original planned landing sites in order to achieve the most effective geological sample and data collection from the remaining four missions.
 Apollo 15 had been planned to be the last of the H series missions, but since there would be only two subsequent missions left, it was changed to the first of three J missions.

 Apollo 13's Fra Mauro mission was reassigned to Apollo 14, commanded in February 1971 by Mercury veteran Alan Shepard, with Stuart Roosa and Edgar Mitchell.
 This time the mission was successful.
 Shepard and Mitchell spent 33 hours and 31 minutes on the surface, and completed two EVAs totalling 9 hours 24 minutes, which was a record for the longest EVA by a lunar crew at the time.

 In August 1971, just after conclusion of the Apollo 15 mission, President Richard Nixon proposed canceling the two remaining lunar landing missions, Apollo 16 and 17.
 Office of Management and Budget Deputy Director Caspar Weinberger was opposed to this, and persuaded Nixon to keep the remaining missions.

 Extended missions

 Apollo 15 was launched on July 26, 1971, with David Scott, Alfred Worden and James Irwin.
 Scott and Irwin landed on July 30 near Hadley Rille, and spent just under two days, 19 hours on the surface.
 In over 18 hours of EVA, they collected about 77 kg of lunar material.

 Apollo 16 landed in the Descartes Highlands on April 20, 1972.
 The crew was commanded by John Young, with Ken Mattingly and Charles Duke.
 Young and Duke spent just under three days on the surface, with a total of over 20 hours EVA.

 Apollo 17 was the last of the Apollo program, landing in the Taurus–Littrow region in December 1972.
-Eugene Cernan commanded Ronald E. Evans and NASA's first scientist-astronaut, geologist Dr. Harrison H. Schmitt.
+Eugene Cernan commanded Ronald E. Evans and NASA's first scientist-astronaut, geologist Harrison H. Schmitt.
 Schmitt was originally scheduled for Apollo 18, but the lunar geological community lobbied for his inclusion on the final lunar landing.
 Cernan and Schmitt stayed on the surface for just over three days and spent just over 23 hours of total EVA.